 I personally use both right now.
 I’ve used Scott’s Cheap Flights for Iceland but they have a ton for Costa Rica, especially for flying in and out of San Jose.
 Dollar Flight Club doesn’t have as many to Costa Rica but they have a good selection for international trips.
 They also offer giveaways on their Facebook page.

 Both offer free and premium plans with premium members getting perks like deals before anyone else, getting 100% of all the deals they find, being able to select your departure airports and text alerts and being ad free.
 Prices are very similar, Dollar Flight Club is $40 a year, Scott’s is $49 a year.
 Between the two, I have seen more cheap flights to Costa Rica from Scott’s but I receive a cheap fare alert every 1-2 days from both of them.

 For example, I have seen roundtrip fares from Atlanta to San Jose, Costa Rica for $350 roundtrip when it’s normally at least around $600-700!
 I’ve also seen cheap flights from Toronto to Costa Rica for around $250 CAD.

 Consider Departing From Another Airport

 Make sure to check all of your surrounding international airports since one may have cheaper fares than the other.
-Once I found cheap flights to Costa Rica from Portland, around $100 cheaper than Seattle!
+Once I found flights to Costa Rica from Portland $150 cheaper than Seattle!
 The Portland Airport is only 2 hours from my parents house so driving an extra hour would have saved me $150.

 General Tips for Cheap Flights to Costa Rica

 The biggest tip I can give you for finding cheap flights to Costa Rica is to travel in the off season.
-If you are flexible on time and are really on a budget, then you should visit Costa Rica during our low season (May, June, September, October).
-Flights are pretty cheap in September, October and May and hotels and tours are cheaper as well.
+If you are flexible on time and really on a budget, then you should visit Costa Rica during our low season (May, June, September and October).
 Right after US Thanksgiving and before mid-December and the first couple weeks in January after the New Year usually has cheap fares too.